-- The shares subject to this PSU award vest upon the effectiveness of the registration statement of which this prospectus forms a part and the satisfaction of certain market capitalization goals ranging from \$15 billion to \$30 billion, during the performance period commencing on the grant date and ending on the earlier of the five-year anniversary of the grant date, a change of control, and a termination of service, subject to the named executive officer's continued employment with us.
+- (7) The shares subject to this PSU award vest upon the effectiveness of the registration statement of which this prospectus forms a part and the satisfaction of certain market capitalization goals ranging from \$15 billion to \$30 billion, during the performance period commencing on the grant date and ending on the earlier of the five-year anniversary of the grant date, a change of control, and a termination of service, subject to the named executive officer's continued employment with us.
 As of December 31, 2022, none of the shares subject to this PSU award have vested.
 The PSUs are subject to a post-vest holding requirement, pursuant to which each named executive officer is required to hold shares received in settlement of vested PSUs for one year after vesting.
-This requirement is subject to limited carveouts for tax withholding obligations and transfers of shares to family members for estate or tax - vested PSOS for one year after vesting.
-This requirement is studyect to infinite a carveous for tax withinfining purposes and will lapse upon the named executive officer's death or disability.
+This requirement is subject to limited carveouts for tax withholding obligations and transfers of shares to family members for estate or tax planning purposes and will large upon the named executive officer's death or disability. - planning purposes and will lapse upon the named executive officer's death or disability.